TheQuinbox/quinread/docs/readme.md

 * In some cases, epub books would insert a ton of blank lines all over the place for no reason.
 This has been fixed.
 * Quinread can now read mobi books.
 * Added a help menu, with an about dialog.
+* The currently opened document's name is now shown in the title bar (thanks Mason for the suggestion)!

 ### 0.28.